-Best Data Annotation Tools for Physical AI in 2025 [Comparative Guide]
+Best Data Annotation Tools for Physical AI in 2026 [Comparative Guide]

 Imagine a self-driving car driving up to a busy intersection as the light slowly turns to yellow and then red.
 In that instant, it is critical that the model understands the environment, the color of the lights and the cars around it, in order to manoeuvre the vehicle safely.
-This is the perfect example of the importance of successful physical AI models.
+This is the perfect example of the importance of successful physical AI model.

 Physical AI, or AI models that interact directly with the physical world, are powering the next generation of technologies across domains such as robotics, autonomous vehicles, drones, and advanced medical devices.
 These systems rely on high-fidelity machine learning models trained to interpret and act within dynamic, real-world environments.